affancoder/affancoder/README.md

 👀 I’m interested in coding.

-🌱 I’m currently Full Stack Web developer & Java Programmer.
+🌱 I’m currently learning Full Stack Web development & Java Programming.

 💞️ I'm looking to collaborate on exciting and innovative projects that align with my skills and interests.